 - Lack of local private fair housing outreach and enforcement may be a significant contributing factor to fair housing issues in Orange County.
 Although Orange County is served by two highquality private, nonprofit fair housing organizations, they are underfunded and understaffed in comparison to the total need for their services.
 Victims of discrimination would be more able to exercise their rights, thus deterring future discrimination, if the capacity of existing organizations grew to meet the scale of the problem. - 2.
 Lack of local public fair housing outreach and enforcement may also be a significant contributing factor to fair housing issues in Orange County.
 There are no local public entities that conduct fair housing outreach and enforcement, with the California Department of Fair Employment and Housing and HUD constituting the only public enforcement bodies that operate in Orange County.
 Advocates across Orange County and the state of California have reported issues with the timeline of the California Department of Fair Employment and Housing's investigations and the standards that it applies in making probable cause determinations.
-A local public enforcement agency, if created, would have the potential to be more responsive to victims of discrimination in Orange County than either the state or HUD. - Lack of access to opportunity due to high housing costs may be a significant contributing factor to fair housing issues in Orange County.
+A local public enforcement agency, if created, would have the potential to be more responsive to victims of discrimination in Orange County than either the state or HUD. - 3.
+Lack of access to opportunity due to high housing costs may be a significant contributing factor to fair housing issues in Orange County.
 Increasing housing affordability would make it easier for low-income households to access the types of services and amenities that further social mobility. - 4.
-General lack of a range of affordable housing opportunities, including limited affordable housing options for families - 5.
+General lack of a range of affordable housing opportunities, including limited affordable housing options for families - Timeframe: Actions: 1.
+The City will continue to disseminate information regarding fair housing Ongoing in a variety of locations including City Hall, the City website and the library, and conduct ongoing, proactive outreach to engage members of all socio-economic groups and recruit members of underrepresented groups to participate in City meetings.
+The City will continue to seek funding to support the Fair Housing Council of Orange County (FHCOC), provides community education, individual counseling, which mediation, and low-cost advocacy with the expressed goal of eliminating housing discrimination and guaranteeing the rights of all people to freely choose the housing for which they qualify in the area they desire.
+The City will invite FHCOC to conduct annual fair housing outreach targeted to Villa Park residents and landlords.
+2. The City will seek to improve access to opportunity for lower-income households and other protected classes by providing adequate sites for affordable housing development, encouraging the production of ADUs, - 5.
 Limited opportunity for residential development in sites accommodating multiple family development.

-Actions: Timeframe: 1.
-The City will continue to disseminate information regarding fair hous ing Ongoing in a variety of locations including City Hall, the City website and the library, and conduct ongoing, proactive outreach to engage members of all socio-economic groups and recruit members of underrepresent ted groups to participate in City meetings.
-The City will continue to se eek funding to support the Fair Housing Council of Orange County (FHCO (C), which provides community education, individual counseli ng, mediation, and low-cost advocacy with the expressed goal of eliminating housing discrimination and guaranteeing the rights of all people to freely choose the housing for which they qualify in the a rea they desire.
-The City will invite FHCOC to conduct annual fair house ing outreach targeted to Villa Park residents and landlords.
-O. The City will produce in the foreign in the first leave in the firs 2.
-The City will seek to improve access to opportunity for lower-incomparison of the city will seek to improve access to opportunity for lower-incomparison. households and other protected classes by providing adequate sites for affordable housing development, encouraging the production of AD Us, and facilitating the production of housing for individuals with special needs.
+and facilitating the production of housing for individuals with special needs.
 3. Recruit at least five landlords to become a participating voucher property during three-year period.
 2021-2024 4.
 Coordinate with the County to assist with improving voucher mobility at local level by: a.
 Identifying local staff to commit to 25% administrative function to support voucher mobility programs.
-June 2024 Establishing a customer service framework including dedicated phone number, email and contact information.
+June 2024 b.
+Establishing a customer service framework including dedicated phone number, email and contact information.
 June 2024 c.
 Establishing an annual monitoring program to evaluate the success of voucher mobility program.
 Provide for annual program amendments, as necessary.
 By June 2024, annually thereafter 5.
 Annually review the Sites Inventory and the location of new, affordable housing development to ensure equal and fair housing development practices throughout the whole City.
 Annually 6.
 Annual meetings with developers to explore affordable housing and non-traditional single-family housing opportunities.
 Annually